Global-Chem/global-chem/academic/paper.md

 # Acknowledgements

 Thank you to Tyree Wilson, and Paul Shapiro for their helpful discussions into the usability and functionality of Global-Chem.
 Appreciation to past mentors James Ryan, Robert Zeigler, and Blake Printy for discussions on good manufacturing practices of python packaging and distribution.
-Appreciation to the University of Maryland Baltimore, School of Pharmacy, Department of Pharmaceutical Chemistry for promoting a collaborative and useful space for academics.
+Appreciation to the University of Maryland Baltimore, School of Pharmacy, Department of Pharmaceutical Chemistry for promoting a collaborative and useful space for academics from all different scientific disciplines.
 Financial support from the NIH (GM131710) is acknowledged.

 # References